-Outpatient Cat & Dog Abdominal Ultrasounds in Hunt Valley, MD
+Outpatient Cat & Dog Abdominal Ultrasounds in Hunt Valley and Columbia, MD

 Ultrasonography is one of the most common forms of diagnostic imaging technology used in the veterinary industry.
 This non-invasive, pain-free technique involves using a device/machine that sends sound waves into a targeted area of the body.
 The echoes from these waves then produce a moving image of the internal organs in real time.
 You can learn more about cat and dog ultrasound here.

-Outpatient ultrasound is limited to the Hunt Valley location and must be requested by a primary care veterinarian.
-This is an outpatient service only, and does not establish a patient-doctor relationship with AVIM&O Hunt Valley.
+Outpatient ultrasound is limited to the Hunt Valley and Columbia locations and must be requested by a primary care veterinarian.
+This is an outpatient service only, and does not establish a patient-doctor relationship with AVIM&O Hunt Valley or Columbia.
 If your veterinarian believes your pet would benefit from consultation with an internal medicine specialist, an appointment and subsequent consultation fees are required.
 You should not expect to interact with an AVIM&O veterinarian during or after your pet’s outpatient ultrasound without an existing relationship with our practice.

 Outpatient ultrasounds can only be requested by your primary care veterinarian.
 Reviewing the report and any resulting treatment plan will also be managed by your family veterinarian.